pjvj/Automatic-License-Plate-Detection-and-Recognition/README.md

         - runs/train/Model2

 #### Running the project
-- Download the zip file, unzip and upload the root directory on your google drive.
+- Download the zip file, unzip, and upload the root directory on your google drive.
-- The ipynb files for each of the model has description and comments of the flow and code.
+- The ipynb files for each model have descriptions and comments of the flow and code.
 - You can run the Resnet_ANPDR.ipynb cell by cell by connecting to the runtime to the GPU for training the model.
-To only check the results using the model, follow commands on the ipynb to load the saved model from the directory and use it on test data.
+To only check the results using the model, follow the commands on the ipynb to load the saved model from the directory and use it on test data.
 - You can do the same for YOLO_ANPDR.ipynb.

 #### Results
-Check a small video of our results here - https://vimeo.com/779004724 You can also find results of our experiments on the output cells of the colab notebooks and our report.
+Check a small video of the results here - https://vimeo.com/779004724 You can also find the results of experiments on the output cells of the colab notebooks and the report.